- 1 Your IoT company in the Google Top 10

 - Network components

-The business focus is B2B with customers spun over 40 countries.
+The business focus is B2B with customers spanning over 40 countries.
 Here are some customer segments:

 - Companies using IoT connectivity services i.e. cloud services or buy licenses for connectivity software.